openearth/aeolis-python/docs/user/model_description.rst

 This effectively raises the velocity threshold to infinity, instantly ceasing any further entrainment from that grid cell.

 .. tip::
    AeoLiS does not include groundwater processes on the upper beach or in the dunes.
-I you suspect a wet layer restricts erosion on the upper beach or within dune slacks, the non-erodible layer can function as a proxy to keep the profile stable.
+If you suspect a wet layer restricts erosion on the upper beach or within dune slacks, the non-erodible layer can function as a proxy to keep the profile stable.
 It is also an essential processes for simulating bedforms migrating over hard surfaces, such as barchan dunes.